mebucca/socstra-soc3016/README.md

 ## Contenidos

-1. **Week 1: Introduction**
+1. **Week 1: Introducción**
     - Torche, Florencia.
 2015.
 "Analyses of Intergenerational Mobility: An Interdisciplinary Review".
 The ANNALS of the American Academy of Political and Social Science.
 657. 37-62.
 [Paper](readings/torche_2015.pdf)

-2. **Week 2: The usual, but recent and better**
+2. **Week 2: Movilidad intra, inter and multi generacional**
     - Mitnik, Pablo A., Victoria Bryant, and Michael Weber.
 2019.
 “The Intergenerational Transmission of Family-Income Advantages in the United States.”, Sociological Science 6: 380-415.
+[Paper](https://sociologicalscience.com/download/vol-6/may/SocSci_v6_380to415.pdf)
     - Cheng, S., & Song, X. 2019.
 "Linked Lives, Linked Trajectories: Intergenerational Association of Intragenerational Income Mobility", American Sociological Review, 84(6), 1037-1068.
+[Paper](readings/chengsong_2019.pdf)
     - Ian Lundberg.
 2020.
 "Does Opportunity Skip Generations?
 Reassessing Evidence From Sibling and Cousin Correlations", Demography 1; 57 (4): 1193–1213.
+[Paper](readings/lundberg_2020.pdf)

 3. **Week 3: Critics to the usual**
     - Hout, Michael.
 2018.
 "Americans’ occupational status reflects the status of both of their parents".
 Proceedings of the National Academy of Sciences.
 115.